misskey-dev/misskey-hub/src/en/docs/faq.md

 Select the search bar from the menu and enter their username including their host server.
 E.g.: `@syuilo@misskey.io`

 ## "How do I take back a Renote?"
 Press the three dots ("...") displayed next to the renote timestamp and select "Take back Renote".
-To read more about Renotes, please check [here](../features/note).
+To read more about Renotes, please check [here](../features/note#renote).

 ## "I don't want the preview of an URL to be displayed."
 You can prevent an URL from being previewed using MFM.
-Please check the [MFM Cheatsheet](/mfm-cheat-sheet) for more details.
+Please check the MFM Cheatsheet which you can see it in your instance with typing a following URL `https://YourInstanceHostname/mfm-cheat-sheet`.

 ## "I want to add custom emoji."
 Only administrators can add, edit or delete custom emoji.
 If you'd like to do either of these things, please ask your instance administrator.

 ## "I want to develop a Bot."
 It is possible to develop a Bot using the Misskey API.
-Please, [see here](../advanced/develop-bot).
+Please, [see here](../docs/api).

 ## Which service does the note translation function use?
 [DeepL](https://www.deepl.com/) is being used for this.